It’s Baby’s Day Out! You slather them in Sunscreen Lotion before you step out with them, and then guess what? That poor Baby Skin still gets burned!

 Sunburn in Babies: The Symptoms of Sunburn in Babies

-Sunburn, in layman terms, is the Redness and Inflammation of the skin accompanied with a Burning sensation, that is a result of direct exposure to the sun’s harmful rays.
+Sunburn, in layman’s terms, is the redness and inflammation of the skin accompanied by a burning sensation, which is a result of direct exposure to the sun’s harmful rays.

 - Blisters